Tricky c questions and answers

 Explanation:

-Since both huge pointers p and q are pointing same physical address so content of q will also same as content of q.
+Since both huge pointers 'p' and 'q' are pointing to the same physical address, the content of 'q' will also be the same as the content of 'p.

 (3) Write c program which display mouse pointer and position of pointer.(In x coordinate, y coordinate)?